 Around a year ago, my then-boyfriend sat across from me at the table and broke up with me.
 He explained simply to me that we couldn’t see each other anymore, and that he wanted us to “detach” from each other.
 I was absolutely heartbroken.

 I was unable to handle this break-up, and that night I lay in my bed, sobbing uncontrollably.
 After a long time of this, I wiped the tears away….
 I realized I went through this cycle every time, and so I began to evaluate why this cycle existed.
-I discovered that I had been dealing with a subconscious chemical recipe that had nothing to do with this breakup, but everything to do with being abandoned at four years old.
+Through that process, I discovered that I had been dealing with a subconscious chemical recipe that had nothing to do with this breakup.
+Instead, it had everything to do with being abandoned at four years old.
 I had been recreating this cycle every time I experienced a feeling of abandonment like the feeling I had experienced as a child.
 In that moment — where just moments before, I had been sobbing over the breakup — I realized this truth for myself, and suddenly I felt lighter.

 I took a deep breath and sat up, thinking about it more.
 The more I explored why the cycle existed and began to shift my thinking surrounding this event, the more it occurred to me that I would be okay.
 The reality of the situation was that I was involved in the decision not to see him anymore just as much as he was.
 I wasn’t being abandoned.
 This understanding flipped a switch inside of me.
 I realized that as soon as I had triggered the feelings of abandonment that I had harbored from that event at four years old, everything in my body reignited the negative chemical recipe of abandonment from that original wound in my childhood.
 This realization was so powerful because once I understood these feelings, I could change my perception of this experience.